thpar/diffany/manual.md

 Clicking the "Start" button at the bottom of the tab runs the algorithm.
 Two new networks should show up: a differential network (with the "Diffany Differantial" style applied) and an overlap network.
 A popup shows the log file of this run.

+## User created networks ####
+The Diffany algorithm should work on a plethora of networks, taking into account a few caveats:
+ - Weights should be floating point values in the column "weight"
+ - Explicitly negating an edge ("does NOT bind") can be done by adding a column "negated", containing boolean values
+ - Nodes should have the same name accross the different networks in order to compared their edges.
+ - Cytoscape sees two edges with the same id as the exact same edge, which causes attributes (like weight) to be synced accross networks.
+Take this into account if this is not the intended behaviour.